mindspark-sict/mindSpark_App/README.md

 # mindSpark_App

-backup repo for mindSpark-react-app.
-The original development repo is private now and it will be opened at the end of summer 2019.
+This is backup repo for mindSpark-react-app.

+The original development repo is private for now and will be opened at the end of summer 2019.